dmtopp/dmtopp.github.io/project1/README.md

 + It's quiet... too quiet.
 The game needs sounds and music!
 + A new challenger has appeared!
 I started to work on 2-player mode but ultimately wasn't able to get it finished before the project deadline.
 It's always more fun to play with your friends!
 + Randomized backgrounds!
 The background of the game is a pattern of random squares created using the code in background.js.
 In the future I would like to find a way to randomize the background at the beginning of every level.

+**Thanks for reading!
+I hope you enjoyed the game.**